-Introduction To Listening Habits
+Introduction to Listening Habits

-Listening habits is one of the most important skills to master in this age of distraction.
-But it’s one of the underrated tools to improve our communication.
+Listening habits are one of the most important skills to master in this age of distraction.
+But it’s one of the underrated tools to improve our communication skills.
 Why so?
-Because we don’t give much value to listening attentively as we give to speaking or you can say our linguistic ability.
+Because we don’t give much value to effective listening skills as we give to speaking or, you can say, our linguistic ability.

-Listening Habits as a major part of Communication
+Listening Habits as a Major Part of Communication

 There are two major reasons.